olavt/matter-electricity-meter/README.md

 ![Install FTD](./images/replace-icd-with-ftd.png)

-If you get the message "TThe Stack (FTD) you are attempting to install is conflicting with Stack (MTD).
+If you get the message "The Stack (FTD) you are attempting to install is conflicting with Stack (MTD).
 As a result, your component was not added.", select "Replace Stack (MTD) with Stack (FTD)" and click OK.

 ![Install FTD](./images/replace-mtd-with-ftd.png)